 Why and When Should You Clean Rollerblade Bearings

 When regular use under normal conditions, you should clean your bearings once in the month.
 It is essential that you clean them as when using skateboards spinning wheel makes your movement.
 That spinning wheel contains bearings that may jam or even rust, making your movement slow or laggy if not cared for.
 If not cared, you may need to replace them, which is costly depending upon the skateboards you are using.
+Also have a look at the best skateboard bearings in the market.

 To maximize the performance of your skateboards, you should clean them once a month.
 If your skateboard is moving slower than usual or making sounds while spinning, this means their bearings need to be taken care of or requires cleaning.